das-labor/panopticon/doc/regions.rst

 ~~~~~

 Layer transform parts of a region in some way.
 Instead of writing the contents
-of a region directly layer allow changes to be tracked.
-A region that models the
+of a region directly the cells are covered with a layer.
+This allows changes to be
-RAM of a process could be covered with a layer that replaces parts of this
+tracked.
+A region that models the RAM of a process could be covered with a layer
-region with the contents of a file.
-This is an easy way to model memory mapping
+that replaces parts of this region with the contents of a file.
+This is an easy
-files into process memory.
+way to model mapping files into process memory.

 .. image:: layer.png

-Layer can work as functions.
-They can take the contents of the region into
+Layer can work as functions and take the contents of the region into
 account.
 A layer could XOR each cell with a constant value to model the results
 of unpacking a packed executable.
 Layer are also used to make regions writable.
 Changing a cells value will add a layer on the region of the cell.
 This layer
 will transform the written cell from its old value to the new one.

 A layer instance has a name but no size.
 Instead, it is given a slab to
 transform.
-Region keep track with parts of its contents need to be transformed
+Regions keep track with parts of its contents need to be transformed
 using which layer.
 Layers are added to a region using :cpp:func:`add`.

 .. code-block:: c++